Prepare Your Home For Retirement.

 The issue of home safety for older people is well known and requires the utmost attention and care.

-A possible solution is placing home safety railings in spaces with an increased risk of falling/slipping, such as bathtubs and stairs.
-There are many excellent safety accessories.
+A practical solution is placing home safety railings in spaces with an increased risk of falling or slipping, such as bathtubs and stairs.
+These are excellent safety accessories that can make a real difference.
 Check out this product, for example.

 Hearing/Vision/Collision with objects - due to the low level of 'sharpness' sense.